Cool Breeze (film)

-Cool Breeze is a 1972 American blaxploitation heist film directed by Barry Pollack and starring Thalmus Rasulala.
+Cool Breeze is a 1972 American blaxploitation heist film directed and co-written by Barry Pollack and starring Thalmus Rasulala.
 It was released by Metro-Goldwyn-Mayer.
 The film is loosely based on W. R. Burnett's 1949 novel The Asphalt Jungle.
 It is the fourth film adaptation of the novel, after The Asphalt Jungle (1950), The Badlanders (1958) and Cairo (1963).
 The film was released with the tagline: "He hit the Man for $3 million.
 Right where it hurts.
 In the diamonds.
 And baby, that's cold."

 Plot

 Sidney Lord Jones is a convicted felon who is granted an early release by the parole board in San Quentin.
 While imprisoned, he learns about the underworld diamond trade from reading and studying trade magazines.
 It motivates him to plan a heist to steal $3 million worth of diamonds from the largest diamond brokerage on the Pacific Coast.

 After his release, Jones returns to Los Angeles and proposes the idea to ‘the Money Man’ Bill Mercer and "Stretch" Finian, in hopes that Mercer would provide the $50,000 seed money needed to set up the heist.
 Jones recommends using profits from the heist to start a community bank to support black-owned businesses, in addition the bank could be used to launder illegal business activities.
 Unbeknownst to Jones, Mercer is having financial difficulty and has little money.
 However, he agrees to provide the funds, but secretly plans to keep all the loot for himself.
 To accomplish the heist, Mercer and Jones assemble a group of men consisting of Travis Battle (‘the Muscle Man’) a well-known career criminal, Roy Harris (‘the Box Man’) an expert safe-cracker transformed into a Christian minister, and John Battle (‘the Driver’) an honest business man and half-brother of Travis.
 Unfortunately, after the successful robbery, the group finds themselves caught up in a string of unhappy accidents and double crosses.